 Red Flowering Currant – Ribes Sanguieneum

-The red flowering currant is a medium sized, deciduous shrub, growing up to 3m in height and is characterized by its pungent, sage-like fragrance.
+The red flowering currant is a medium to large sized, deciduous shrub, growing up to 3m in height and is characterized by its delicious, sage-like fragrance.
 It can be found in dry, open woods and can be grown in full shade to full sun.
-This perennial has numerous small flowering spurs on multiple thornless stems; it can be identified by its dark green leaves with pale to bright-pink flowers that droop in clusters at the tips of the branches.
+This perennial has lots of small flowering clusters on multiple thornless stems; it can be identified by its dark green leaves with pale to bright-pink flowers that droop in clusters at the tips of the branches in early spring.

-In the summer, black, waxy berries bloom and although edible, they are not very tasty.
-Despite this, First Nations peoples used the berries as food or dried them to use in tea.
+In the summer, black, waxy, edible berries are abundant.
+They are not very tasty unprocessed.
+First Nations peoples use the berries as food or dried them to use in tea.

 Red flowering currants are pollinated by insects and hummingbirds and their berries are eaten by various birds and small mammals.